flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

     listen-peer-urls:            "http://$private_ipv4:2380,http://$private_ipv4:7001"
 ```

-etcd can be configured in a more general way with a Container Linux Config.
+etcd can be configured in a more general way with a Flatcar Linux Config.
 This CL Config will use the etcd-member.service systemd unit rather than the etcd2 service understood by cloud-config and coreos-cloudinit.
 The etcd-member service will download a version of etcd of the user's choosing and run it.
-This means that in a Container Linux Config both etcd v2 and v3 can be configured.
+This means that in a Flatcar Linux Config both etcd v2 and v3 can be configured.

 This is done under the etcd section: